kozzmen/Profile-Frame-Generator/README.md

 ## 🔧 Usage

 Admins upload frames, users upload photos, position them interactively, and download their custom framed profile picture.
 Having problem with your profile frame?
-Feel free to <a href="https://velev.dev/contacts">contact me</a> so I can look into the issue.
+Feel free to <a href="https://velev.dev/contacts" target=_blank>contact me</a> so I can look into the issue.

+## 🐣 Demo

+Check out how it works on the demo site - <a href="https://wcsof.velev.dev/" target=_blank>WCSOF Profile Frame Genarator</a>